jungle-bay/telegram-bot-api/contributing.md

 - **[The Pirate Code](https://github.com/jungle-bay/manifest)** - A manifest for introducing (writing) code this.

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.

 - **Create feature branches** - Don't ask us to pull from your master branch.